DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 As if heated butter, the wall on ceiling started to melt.
 From the whole in ceiling, Daemon has descended.

-"...Kay."
+"...Kai."

 Rinne voice was trembling.
-And as far as Kay knew, it was first time she trembled before demon.
+And as far as Kai knew, it was first time she trembled before demon.

 "This demon is pretty dangerous."